 What is a bunion?

-A bunion is a bony bump on the joint at the base of the big toe.
-As the bump gets bigger, it causes the big toe to turn in toward the second toe.
+A bunion is an enlargement of bone or tissue around the joint at the base of the big toe.
+The big toe may turn toward the second toe.
 The tissues around the joint may be swollen and tender.